Hammad-hab/BlobX/README.md

   `prop.length` should never be zero since it is used in many mathematical operations throughout the component.
 Setting it to zero will raise errors while causing
 * ### Blink Frequency (`blinkFreq`):

-  This value input will allow you to controll how frequently the character will blink, the higer the blink value the more it
+  This value input will allow you to controll how frequently the character will blink, the higer the blink value the more it.
+* #### Minimum Frequency  (MinFreq):

+  This is the minium frequency of the blink, the minimum time it will take to blink in the randomised function.
+* ### maxSize (`maxSize`):

+  The Maximum size that can be reached during the fluctuation Note: this is a sensitive value small changes will result in high changes. max value: 2.0, default: 1.25
 * ### Gestures ( `gesture` ) :

   The gestures are the special effect that have been added: this prop is a string and can recive any of the folowing inputs :